 It might take you a few attempts.
 But after using the metro a couple times, you are sure to get a hang of it.
 The best part of using the Metro for tourists is that every attraction is right next to a station.
 So the Paris Metro can help you go everywhere that you wish to and within minutes!

 We had a great time in Paris thanks to the efficient Metro system.
-I would strongly recommend it to all my fellow travellers.
+I would strongly recommend it to all my fellow travelers.
 If you have any other useful tips to share about getting around in Paris, do let us know in the comments below.